k8spatterns/examples/README.md

 Also we love contributions like spelling fixes, bug fixes, improvements, ...
 Please open Pull Requests, we are happy to review them !

 ## Patterns

+All example are categorized according to the Book's patterns catergory.
+Each of the examples is contained in an extra directory per pattern and is self contained.

 ### Foundational Patterns